Frequently Asked Questions

 Where can I find more information on the evidence-based annotation strategy used by the GEP?

-In-depth descriptions of the GEP annotation strategy is available in the Annotation Instruction Sheet.
+An in-depth description of the GEP annotation strategy is available in the Annotation Instruction Sheet.

 See the Specific Issues in GEP Annotation Projects page.